pbufio/pbuf-cli/README.md

 1. **Vendor**

-   The vendor command allows you to vendor modules from provided configuration.
+   The vendor command allows you to vendor modules from the provided configuration.

    ```bash
    pbuf vendor
    ```

    By default, this command reads the configuration from `pbuf.yaml`.
-The configuration provides details like the repository, branch or tag, path, and output directory for each module.
+The configuration provides details like each module's repository, branch or tag, path, and output directory.

 ---